 - Do not stop your progress because you are scared you will make a mistake.

-Essentially, you should lay out a reasonable plan for yourself and make a commitment to execute it.
+Essentially, you should lay out a reasonable plan for yourself and make a commitment to executing it.
 It is ok to be firm with yourself if you start to slip up and get behind on your deadlines.
 It is important to get back on track so you can keep up with your study planner.

 Create a Habit